By Joshua Maloni

 By law, traffic is required to stop for people in the crosswalk.
 However, there are some who still do not - or will not - yield the right of way to pedestrians at crosswalks.

 This problem is especially prevalent on Center Street, where crosswalk signs are prominently posted.
 Motorists have not only barreled down the street with people in the crosswalk, they've also tried to pass stopped vehicles, making for what Lewiston Police Chief Frank Previte called a much more dangerous situation.

 Village of Lewiston Mayor Terry Collesano said, "It is a walking community, and it's obvious if you just look out and see people walking up and down the street all day long, just about every day of the week, with their animals or by themselves.
 But, we have the crosswalks, and the crosswalks are very important.
 We've been trying to instill in the public that the pedestrians have the right of way when it comes to crosswalks."

 Previte explained, "It's a violation of the law for (motorists) not to yield to a pedestrian in a crosswalk.
 The only exception to that that would apply to the village here is where there is a traffic-control device."

-In the areas without a traffic light - Center Street at Eighth Street; Center and Seventh streets; in front of the Stone House (just past the Rite-Aid plaza exit); and in front of Apple Granny Restaurant - "It is the motorist's responsibility to yield to pedestrians when they are in the crosswalk," Previte said.
+In the areas without a traffic light - just ahead of the Tops entrance; Center Street at Eighth Street; Center and Seventh streets; in front of the Stone House (just past the Rite-Aid plaza exit); adjacent to the Spicey Pickle; in front of Apple Granny Restaurant; and at Center and Water streets - "It is the motorist's responsibility to yield to pedestrians when they are in the crosswalk," Previte said.